Got Questions? Try Alpha!

 I’m already Catholic, can I still participate in Alpha?

-Everyone and anyone is welcome to participate in Alpha, but the level of the talks and discussion is aimed at those who do not have any prior knowledge of Christianity.
+Everyone and anyone is welcome to participate in Alpha, but the level of the talks and discussion is aimed at those who do not have any prior knowledge of Christianity, or who are not deeply established in their relationship with Jesus.
 If you are already Catholic, you are still very welcome to participate, but perhaps you would consider volunteering to help or inviting a non-Catholic friend.